askmike/gekko/README.md

     npm install

-To change the settings, open up `gekko.js` and edit [line 19 to 34](https://github.com/askmike/gekko/blob/master/gekko.js#L19-L34) to change the parameters.
+To change the settings, open up and edit [config.js](https://github.com/askmike/gekko/blob/master/config.js) to change the parameters.

-If you want to enable real trading (disabled by default) you should comment out [line 67 to 76](https://github.com/askmike/gekko/blob/master/gekko.js#L67-L76) of `gekko.js` and fill in your exchange and API keys (Gekko only needs trade rights).
+If you want to enable real trading (disabled by default) you should remove the comments in the [danger zone of config.js](https://github.com/askmike/gekko/blob/master/gekko.js#L30-L43) and fill in your exchange and API keys (Gekko only needs trade rights).

 To run the bot you just have to start Gekko: